mastodon/blog/content/posts/2024-08-01_ngi-open-letter/index.md

 In this perspective, we urge you to claim for preserving the NGI programme as part of the 2025 funding programme.

-_The Mastodon team suuports this open letter, initially published by [petites singularités](https://ps.zoethical.org/pub/lettre-publique-aux-ncp-au-sujet-de-ngi/).
-English translation has been provided by [OW2](https://www.ow2.org/view/Events/The_European_Union_must_keep_funding_free_software_open_letter).
+_The Mastodon team supports this open letter, initially published by [petites singularités](https://ps.zoethical.org/pub/lettre-publique-aux-ncp-au-sujet-de-ngi/).
+The English translation has been provided by [OW2](https://www.ow2.org/view/Events/The_European_Union_must_keep_funding_free_software_open_letter).
 You too can support this campaign by publishing this letter [and adding yourself on this page](https://pad.public.cat/lettre-NCP-NGI)._

 [^1]: As defined by Horizon Europe, widening Member States are Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Hungary, Latvia, Lituania, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.
 Widening associated countries (under condition of an association agreement) include Albania, Armenia, Bosnia, Feroe Islands, Georgia, Kosovo, Moldavia, Montenegro, Morocco, North Macedonia, Serbia, Tunisia, Turkey and Ukraine.
 Widening overseas regions are : Guadeloupe, French Guyana, Martinique, Reunion Island, Mayotte, Saint-Martin, The Azores, Madeira, the Canary Islands.